 What your gastric sleeve scars will look like depends on how your procedure is performed:

-- Single-incision laparoscopic surgery – One small scar hidden in your belly button – Becoming more common
+- If it’s performed through single-incision laparoscopic surgery you will have one small scar hidden in your belly button.
+This technique is becoming more common

-- Multi-port laparoscopic surgery – 4 to 5 small scars across the abdomen – Still very common
+- If you have multi-port laparoscopic surgery you will be left with 4 to 5 small scars across your abdomen.
+This technique is still very common

-Read and click the sections below for everything you need to know about external scars and internal scar tissue after gastric sleeve surgery.
+Read the sections below for everything you need to know about external scars and internal scar tissue after gastric sleeve surgery.

 What does gastric sleeve scar tissue look like?